adampax/titanium-amplitude/README.md

 * Use this if you want to associate your event data with a logged in user

 #### setUserProperties(obj)
-* pass and object with custom properties for the logged user
+* pass an object with custom properties for the logged user

 ## About
 * Me: [Adam Paxton](http://adampaxton.com)